 4. Astrophysics for People in a Hurry by Neil deGrasse Tyson

 What is the nature of space and time?
 How do we fit within the universe?
 How does the universe fit within us?
 There’s no better guide through these mind-expanding questions than acclaimed astrophysicist and best-selling author Neil deGrasse Tyson.

-Unlike other regular publishes, Tyson, in his ‘Astrophysics for people in hurry’, puts the vast complexity of universe down to the simplest possible form.
+Unlike other regular writers, Tyson, in his ‘Astrophysics for People in a hurry,’ puts the vast complexity of the universe down to the simplest possible form.
 So it’s consumable to minds of all types.

-And while you wait for your morning coffee to brew, for the bus, the train, or a plane to arrive, Astrophysics for People in a Hurry will reveal just what you need to be fluent and ready for the next cosmic headlines: from the Big Bang to black holes, from quarks to quantum mechanics, and from the search for planets to the search for life in the universe.
+As you wait for your morning coffee to brew, for the bus, the train, or a plane to arrive, the Astrophysics for People in a Hurry will reveal just what you need to be fluent and ready for the next cosmic headlines.
+From the Big Bang to black holes, from quarks to quantum mechanics, and from the search for planets to the search for life in the universe.

 5. An Introduction to Astrophysics by Basu

-The invaluable book is for the people who want to go deeper in astrophysics in more scientific way.
-It is the second edition by Mr Basu where he’s astrophysical expertise is in action.
-He will discusses about tapics like star system, dwarf galaxies, their clusters and more.
-It’s suitable for both: under and post graduates.
-A perfect start for those interested in Astrophysics and don’t want to scratch only the surface.
+The invaluable book is for people who want to go deeper into astrophysics in a more scientific way.
+It is the second edition by Mr. Basu, where his astrophysical expertise is in action.

 6. Parallel Worlds by Michio Kaku

 Michio Kaku, a highly renowned cosmologist on earth, will guide you to answer some of the most provocative questions like; Is our universe dying?
 Or could there be other universes?

 And more.
 The best-selling author puts the most exciting title together.
 He will take you on a fascinating tour of cosmology, M-theory, and its implications for the fate of the universe.